 A discipleship resource is a digital tool or a toolkit designed to help individuals or groups to grow and develop as Christians, whether that's intellectually, spiritually, emotionally, practically or politically.
-Discipleship resources aren't just about information, they're about formation: so they'll require some kind of active engagement from the people using them, whether that's discussions, worksheets, or exercises.
+Discipleship resources aren't just about information: they're about formation.
+They always require some kind of active engagement from the people using them, whether that's discussions, worksheets, or exercises.
 A discipleship resource is something that's designed to be used, not just read or watched.

 How do you decide what to include?